School of Media and Journalism

 Students who enter the University in fall 2013 or later must complete a minimum of 39 credits and a maximum of 48 credits in media and journalism with a grade point average of 2.0 or better.
 A grade of D in a JOMC core course will not be counted in the minimum number of media and journalism credits required for graduation; the course must be retaken if it is required for the major.
 If the course is not specifically required then another course that meets the requirement the first course was meeting may be taken in its stead.
 JOMC 393 and JOMC 100 cannot be counted in the minimum of 39 credit hours required, but they will count in the maximum of 48 credit hours allowed in media and journalism for graduation and in the total 120-credit hours University requirement.
 The school will normally accept only six credit hours of media and journalism courses taken at other institutions and requires students to pass exemption examinations to receive credit for certain basic courses.
 The school does not accept transfer credit for JOMC 153.

 Of the basic 120 hours for graduation at least 72 hours must be outside media and journalism.
 Within those 72 hours, at least 65 must be in the College of Arts and Sciences.
 Please check the courselist below or ConnectCarolina for prerequisite information for JOMC courses.
 Courses listed as meeting more than one requirement (e.g., specialization and immersion) may be used to meet only one requirement.

 Students must achieve a passing score of at least 70 on the school's usage and grammar examination.

 All students in the school must complete the following courses in the school core:

-JOMC 340 Introduction to Mass Communication Law (JOMC 153 is a prerequisite)
+JOMC 340 Introduction to Media Law: Journalism Focus or JOMC 341 Introduction to Media Law: Advertising, Public Relations, and Strategic Communication Focus (JOMC 153 is a prerequisite)